ga-sei-lessons/UNIT-4-AWS/D02/1-morning-lesson/7-dynamodb-get-delete.md

 #### Assigning Lambda Permissions To DynamoDB

-If we test this we should receive the following error message as before being that this Lambda role hasn't been assigned the **AmazonDynamoDBReadOnlyAccess** policy.
+If we test this we should receive the same error message as before being that this Lambda role hasn't been assigned the **AmazonDynamoDBReadOnlyAccess** policy.

 <img src="https://i.imgur.com/XxamPe4.png">

 Based on how we previously assigned the role take a moment to do so now.

-### Testing Via Postman
+### Testing Via API Gateway

-Let's take a moment to test both the **/projects** and **/projects/:id** routes in Postman.
+Let's take a moment to test both the **/projects** and **/projects/:id** routes via the API Gateway.

 ### Projects-Show Lambda Solution